naccdata/system-design/src/markdown/01-system-landscape.md

 ## Document Purpose

 The goal of this document is to help the reader understand what NACC is and the environment in which NACC operates.
-However, the software system is model is modeled in a desired state of software systems, rather than describing the existing system  that has grown organically within NACC.
+However, the software system is modeled in a desired state, rather than describing the existing system that has grown organically within NACC.

 ## About NACC

 NACC is the coordinating center for the Alzheimer's Disease Research Center (ADRC) program of the NIH, which funds ADRCs across the country.
 Clinical representatives from the ADRCs (the Clinical Task Force) define the protocol used to gather data, mainly through a set of forms called UDS (or Uniform Data Set).
 However, centers collect other common forms of data from the ADRCs, such as imaging and neuropathology exam data.
-As the coordinating center, NACC serves primarily as the warehouse of data collected at ADRCs, and is a conduit for returning to the ADRCs data derived elsewhere and stored at other data centers, including NCRAD, NIAGADS, and LONI.
+As the coordinating center, NACC serves primarily as the warehouse of data collected at ADRCs, which is shared with the research community beyond the ADRCs.
+NACC is also the conduit for returning to the ADRCs data derived elsewhere and stored at other data centers, including the biomarker inventory at NCRAD, genetics data at NIAGADS, and data computed from imaging data stored LONI.

-However, NACC also manages data for affiliated projects.
+In addition, there are several projects that use UDS data and are also supported by NACC.
 These are often specialized studies that collect UDS form responses for non-ADRC participants, or use the data from subsets of the UDS participants.
 These projects are defined and managed separately from the UDS project, and may involve non-ADRC sites.
-But they generally use some of the UDS forms along with collecting other data.

 NACC also contributes warehoused UDS data to other projects (e.g., GAAIN).